brianloveswords/hyperproxy/README.md

 #### <code>unknownError</code>
 Catch-all for any other problems that occur when trying to attach an endpoint to a request.

-All event handlers get four arguments: `(err, req, res, defaultHandler)`

-`defaultHandler` is a reference to the default error handler.
-For example, if you wanted to log all unknown errors and passthrough to the default handler, you could do the following:

 ```js
 server.on('unknownError', function(err, req, res, defaultHandler){